dhelonious/mastodon-snap/README.md

 # 🚧 Maintenance

 Read the [maintenance guide](docs/maintenance.md) to learn how to access the database shell and perform other maintenance tasks on your instance.

+The `mastodon-server.announce` command can be used to create automated server notifications in Mastodon.

 # 🐣 Addons